 Where To Get A Generator Neutral Plug

-If you do need a generator plug to tie the floating neutral you can get this one made by Southwire.
+If you need a generator plug to tie the floating neutral, you can get this one made by Southwire.

 DIY – How To Make A Generator Neutral Plug (Ground Bonding Plug)